hackclub/hackclub/workshops/colorful_grammar/README.md

 <script src="https://cdn.jsdelivr.net/npm/wordpos-web@1.0.2/dist/wordpos.min.js"></script>
 ```

+## Typing on the screen
+Great!
 Now that we’ve imported the libraries we need to make our website, it’s time to write some code.

-## Typing on the screen
 In order to use our entire screen as our canvas for writing, we need to create a `<textarea>` in our HTML file and use CSS to make it fill the entire screen.

 In the `<body>` of your `index.html` file, under the line where `script.js` is imported, add this line: